Current Update (Fall 2023)

 Frequently Asked Questions

-Unfortunately, the desire for trails in this area is seen by the proliferation of illegal, user-created trails that in many cases were built straight up the side of hills creating erosion problems and resource degradation.
+Unfortunately, the desire for trails in this area is seen by the proliferation of illegal, user-created trails that, in many cases, were built straight up the side of hills, creating erosion problems and resource degradation.

-The Talpa Ridge area currently suffers from a lack of management which has lead to the creation of unsustainable user-created trails and ATV tracks that cause erosion and endanger our waterways.
-Further, the increasing usage by our community of this area — which is the closest public land to the region’s largest population center — has resulted in increased congestion and the potential for user conflicts.
+The Talpa Ridge area currently suffers from a lack of management, which has led to the creation of unsustainable user-created trails and ATV tracks that cause erosion and endanger our waterways.
+Further, the increasing usage by our community of this area — the closest public land to the region’s largest population center — has resulted in increased congestion and the potential for user conflicts.
 Public lands should be managed for the benefit of the public, which includes all segments of the community, and a well-designed, sustainable trail network will mitigate many of the issues currently being experienced in the area.

 Further, the Talpa Ridge area was identified as the highest priority for natural surface trail development by our community during the creation of the Enchanted Circle Trials Plan in 2017.
 This plan incorporated the input of a wide range of voices through dozens of community meetings, as well as thousands of individual surveys and engagement with neighbors.

-During the community-led development of the Enchanted Circle Trails Plan, between 2014 and 2017, dozens of public meetings, presentations and surveys incorporated the input of hundreds of residents, municipal leaders and civic groups.
+During the community-led development of the Enchanted Circle Trails Plan, between 2014 and 2017, dozens of public meetings, presentations, and surveys incorporated the input of hundreds of residents, municipal leaders, and civic groups.
 Through that process, establishing legal access to the currently un-sanctioned trails in the Talpa Ridge area was identified as a Tier 1 priority.